 What To Pack For Istanbul And Izmir

-While Istanbul and Izmir are quite far apart in terms of distance, the vibe of the two cities is relatively similar.
+While Istanbul and Izmir are quite far apart in terms of distance, the two cities’ vibe is relatively similar.
 Izmir is a very cosmopolitan city, and it’s got quite a young feel.
 For that reason, you can wear your usual clothing, however, avoid anything too low cut or too short.

 In Istanbul, the same rules apply; however, do remember that many parts of Istanbul are very historical, and that means you need to be a bit careful in terms of clothing.
-If yore visiting Taksim, essentially anything goes.
+If you’re visiting Taksim, practically anything goes.
 Still, if you’re visiting Sultanahmet, the historic core of the city, you should be respectful and avoid short skirts, short shorts, tank tops, etc.